StanfordBDHG/XCTHealthKit/README.md

 XCTHealthKit is an XCTest-based framework to test the creation of HealthKit samples using the Apple Health App on the iPhone simulator.

 ## How To Use XCTHealthKit

 You can use XCTHealthKit in your UI tests.
+The [API documentation](https://swiftpackageindex.com/StanfordBDHG/XCTHealthKit/documentation) provides a detailed overview of the public interface of XCTHealthKit.

 The framework has the following functionalities:

 ### Add Mock Data Using the Apple Health App